Quasi-Isometric Embeddings of Symmetric Spaces: Rigidity

-By Proposition \ref{flatstoflats}, each flat in $X$ maps by a similarity to a flat in $Y$.
+\begin{proof} The first conclusion is an immediate consequence of Lemma \ref{lemma:hyperplanes}.
+For the second, by Proposition \ref{flatstoflats}, each flat in $X$ maps by a similarity to a flat in $Y$.
 Since the dilation must be equal on two flats intersecting in anything of positive dimension, and all flats can be connected by such a chain of flats, we can rescale the metric on $Y$ so that flats map isometrically to flats.
 Since every geodesic is contained in a flat, the map is globally isometric and totally geodesic. \end{proof}

+The proof of our main rigidity result requires one really new ingredient, the main technical result of \cite{KL2}.

 \begin{proof}[Proof of Theorem \ref{rigidityThm}]